 The village was slightly to one side of our track, but we turned off along the D111 as it crossed the GR, and this took us straight in to the centre, which was marked by a handsome church spire.

 Before the church we passed a small Vival supermarket in the process of being renovated, with a new wooden deck on the front and builders’ rubbish all around.
 This did not interest us, as the bar was around the corner, beyond the church.

 To our horror, we found it boarded up with a “For Sale” sign.
 In desperation, we went back to the Vival, picked our way through the chaos to the interior, and asked the shopkeeper whether he served coffee.
-His reply was no, but there would be a café when the works were done, in a few weeks’ time.
+His reply was no, but he added reassuringly that he would have a café in his shop when the works were done, in a few weeks’ time.

 We were using our own detailed maps, printed out from the internet, for this day’s walk, and an hour or so after leaving Moussac we got near the end of the last map, where there was an inset showing the streets of Lussac-les-Châteaux.

 My spirits rose at the thought of arriving in the town.
 To confirm where we were, I pulled out the TOP 100 map and discovered that we still had at least ten kilometres to go – our maps did not cover the last bit, as it was entirely on the GR.